MicrosoftDocs/azure-video-indexer/azure-video-indexer/insights-list.md

 [!IMPORTANT]
 > It is important to review [transparency note overview](/legal/azure-video-indexer/transparency-note?context=/azure/azure-video-indexer/context/context) for all of VI features.
 Additionally, each insight has a transparency notes of their own located in the transparency tab for the insight.

+## Viewing insights with the web portal

+Once you have uploaded and indexed a video, insights are available in JSON format for download.
+Select the media you want to work with from the **Library** tab, then select **Download** and the **Insights (JSON)**.
+The JSON file opens in a new browser tab.

 ## Audio effects detection

 Audio effects detection detects insights on acoustic events and classifies them into categories such as laughter, crowd reactions, alarms and/or sirens.